brianhoangnhatnguyen/web_development/README.md

 * Color - gives an element a color.
 This method method uses an exisiting color.
 For example, red, yellow, blue, etc. (color: red;)

+* Background Color - the background color. (background-color: red;)

 * Width - how wide an element is.
 You can set the width of an element by using pixels or a percentage. (width: 200px;) or (width: 50%;)

 * Height - how tall an element is.
 You can set the height of an element by using pixels or a percentage (although I don't use a percentage). (height: 200px;) or (height: 50%;)

 * Padding - the space between the element and border.
-You can give an element some padding by using pixels or auto (although I don't use auto). (padding: 10px;) or (padding: auto;)
+You can give an element some padding by using pixels or auto (although I don't use auto).
+You can also choose which way to add the padding like top, left, right, or bottom. (padding: 10px;) or (padding: auto;) or (padding-left: 10px;)

 * Margin - the space between the border and outside.
-You can give an element some margin by using pixels or auto. (margin: 10px;) or (margin: auto;)
+You can give an element some margin by using pixels or auto.
+You can also choose which way to add the margin like top, left, right, or bottom. (margin: 10px;) or (margin: auto;) or (margin-left: 10px;)

+* Font Family - what font a piece of text has. (font-family: 'Open Sans', sans-serif;)

+* Font Size - how big the text is. (font-size: 10px;)

+* Text Align - aligns a piece of text. (text-align: center;)

+* Font Weight - the weight of a piece of text. (font-weight: lighter;)

+* Line Height - the line height of a piece of text.
+This can affect the background color. (line-height: 3;)

+* Border - a border.
+You can give an element a border by first setting the pixels, then the type of border, and then the color of the border. (border: 2px solid blue;)

+* Border Radius - it's like the roundness of the corners of the border.
+This goes together with the border property if you want the corners to be rounder. (border-radius: 5px;)

+* Text Decoration - unsure about this one, but all I know is that it can remove the underline from a link. (text-decoration: none;)

+* Display - it like controls how much space is being taken.
+There are 3 types of "display".
+For example, inline only takes up space where the content is.
+Inline block takes up the whole line but also where the content is.
+Block however, takes up the whole line with no exceptions. (display: inline;)

+* Cursor - how the cursor looks when hovered over a button. (cursor: pointer;)

+## Other CSS topics:

 * Import URL - I'm unsure at what it does, but I'm guessing it just imports a custom url to add something new to the CSS code. (@import url('https:://www․exampleurl․com'))